Autodesk Docs 2025 | AEC Document Management Made Simple

 Design with confidence using the AEC Collection

-With CAD, BIM and cloud design tools, architects, engineers and construction professionals rely on the AEC Collection to bundle industry-grade software cost-effectively.
+With CAD, BIM, and cloud design tools, architects, engineers, and construction professionals rely on the AEC Collection to cost-effectively bundle industry-grade software.
 Save thousands annually on Revit + AutoCAD in the AEC Collection versus standalone.